avalanchesass/avalanche/README.md

 # avalanche
-a modular SASS framework
+A modular SASS framework

 avalanche is a highly modular SASS framework.
-The goal of this framework is to be a minimal starting point that doesn’t make assumptions how things should look. avalanche provides a solid directory structure and a well thought out CSS methodology.
+The goal of this framework is to be a minimal starting point that doesn’t make assumptions how things should look. avalanche provides a solid directory structure and a thoroughly thought through CSS methodology.

 ## Getting started
 ### Quick start
-- Install [git](http://git-scm.com/book/en/v2/Getting-Started-Installing-Git), [npm](https://docs.npmjs.com/getting-started/installing-node) and [gulp](https://github.com/gulpjs/gulp/blob/master/docs/getting-started.md) (if not already installed)
+- Install [git](http://git-scm.com/book/en/v2/Getting-Started-Installing-Git), [npm](https://docs.npmjs.com/getting-started/installing-node), [gulp](https://github.com/gulpjs/gulp/blob/master/docs/getting-started.md) and [bower](http://bower.io/) on your system (if not already installed)
 - Clone the repo: `git clone https://github.com/avalanchesass/avalanche.git`
 - Run `npm install` to install build dependencies
+- Run `bower install` to install frontend dependencies
 - Run `gulp` to start the build process, the gulp default task detects changes to your SASS files and generates the CSS code

 ### Extend avalanche